-The Director of Skills Competitions is responsible for immediate written communication (within 30 minutes) of the decision to the SMT and the Technical Delegate of any Experts or Competitors directly involved in the dispute or appeal with a copy to the Chair and Vice Chair of the Competitions Committee, Chair of Hearings Committee, and the WSI CEO.
-The SMT will share this information with all Experts in their skill competition.
+The Director of Skills Competitions is responsible for the official communication (within 30 minutes) of the decision to the SMT and the Technical Delegate of any Experts or Competitors directly involved in the dispute or appeal with a copy to the Chair and Vice Chair of the Competitions Committee, Chair of Ethics Committee, Chair of the Appeals Committee and the CEO.
+The SMT will share this official communication with all Experts in their skill competition.